GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/matrix.md

 **Addition of a matrix with a constant number**

-The matrix node allows user to insert the constant as DataInput0 (see orange circle) and the values in the memory block A will be increase by it, as shown in figure below.
-Note that if you will choose
+The matrix node allows user to insert the constant as `DataInput0` (see orange circle) and the values in the memory block A will be increased by it, as shown in the figure below.
+Note that if you will choose TODO: incomplete sentence :D

 ![](img_examples/matrix_add02.PNG)